 The NFS series eschews the strict racer ethic of PGR and gives you a city to roam around in, cars to tune and rework, police chases, road blocks, destroyable scenery and a whole host of race modes varying from simple sprints to checkpoints, speed checks and drag mode.

-The graphics are rather beautiful and stylised, it’s a deep autumn and the action never really ends.
+The graphics are rather beautiful and stylized, it’s a deep autumn and the action never really ends.
 Some of the races start to get a little long even before you are too deep into the title but you can always just mess around in the city and do something else.

 My only complains would be that after Underground the selection of car modifications is a little thin although the new ultra-reflective paintwork and the deep engine roars go some way to address this.
 The on-line modes exist and can be quite fun too.
 Overall 7/10.